Academic Catalog and Handbooks

 The diverse population of Latino groups traces its origins to a variety of countries and their experience in the United States is quite varied.
 This course will examine the socio-historical background and economic and political factors that converge to shape Latino/Hispanic identities in the United States.
 This class will explore issues of race, class, and gender within the Latino community in the United States (Chicanos, Puerto Ricans, Cubans, Dominicans, Central and South American).
 Offered in Spring.

-Prerequisites: You must take HISP 312, 313 or 316 prior to taking HISP 337.
-Before taking a Cultural and Social Difference: Systems Courses (CS) you first must complete the following Integrations requirements; Learning Foundations (LF), Theological Encounter (TE), and Cultural and Social Difference: identity (CI).
+Prerequisites: HISP 312, 313 or 316, as well as Learning Foundations (LF), Theological Encounter (TE), and Cultural and Social Difference: identity (CI).

 Attributes: CSD: Systems (CS)